 Many gynaecological conditions impact on daily life from painful periods, symptoms of the menopause such as vaginal atrophy, endometriosis, premenstrual dysmorphic disorder (PMDD) the list is endless.
 Some women even have to give up work or are even dismissed due to their symptoms and many young girls miss days from school due to painful or heavy periods or period poverty as they cannot afford tampons or pads.

 The hidden burden of reproductive health was particularly evident in the workplace.
 Focus groups undertaken as part of the study revealed that reproductive symptoms often affect women’s ability to carry out daily activities, but many conceal their symptoms from work colleagues.

 Previous studies show that 12% of women have taken a day off work due to menopause symptoms and 59% have lied to their boss about the reasons for their absence.
+1 in 5 take time off to deal with menopausal symptoms and 1 in 50 are on long term sick leave.
 In addition, the PHE survey revealed that 35% of women have experienced heavy menstrual bleeding, which previous evidence shows is associated with higher unemployment and absence from work.

 Some women have to give up their employment because they cannot cope with their health issues in the workplace or are unable to concentrate on their work.
 This is such a great loss of experience, expertise and knowledge within the workforce.